jamesroutley/24a2/website/content/tutorial.md

 title: Tutorial
 ---

 Let's build a simple game using 24a2.
-In our game, we'll have a player who has a limited time to move around and collect items.
+In our game, the player will have a limited time to move around and collect items.
 Each item will give the player a point.